maruchiso/Game2D/README.md

 Now I have collision system (thanks Andrzej for helping:P) Now i want to generate objects(plataforms), then i needed to modify collision sytem to checking collision between multiple objects and player (not only one!).

+I find the bug, if the object is not a square, the collsion is not working properly, it's because my collision system depends on poor center points comparison.
+Sadly i have to change collision system:(